chamudithaNinety9/pcstore-react/README.md

 Overview

-PC-Store is a full-stack e-commerce web application designed for buying and selling a variety of computer products, including laptops, desktops, peripherals, and accessories.
-Built using Spring Boot for the backend and React for the frontend, PC-Store provides a seamless shopping experience with essential features for both customers and administrators.
+PC-Store is a full-stack e-commerce web application designed for buying and selling computer products, including laptops and printers.
+Built with a focus on clean code and best practices, PC-Store ensures a seamless shopping experience for users.
+The backend is implemented in Spring Boot, providing robust API endpoints for managing products and printers.
+The frontend is developed using React, offering a responsive and intuitive user interface.

 Key Features

-PC-Store offers a comprehensive product catalog where users can browse and search for products with detailed information, such as name, brand, category, price, and images.
-The catalog also allows for filtering by category or brand to help users find exactly what they need.
-The application includes an admin dashboard that facilitates product management, enabling administrators to perform CRUD operations (create, read, update, delete) on products.
-This admin section is secured with authentication and authorization to ensure that only authorized users can access it.

-The platform supports secure image uploads, allowing administrators to upload product images that are stored and served efficiently to optimize performance.
-Users can take advantage of the robust search functionality to find products by name, category, or brand, complete with autocomplete suggestions and advanced filtering options.

-PC-Store features a dedicated "Contact Us" page where users can contact support and view company details, with a form for submitting inquiries and feedback.

-Tech Stack

-The frontend of PC-Store is built using React, a popular library for creating user interfaces, along with Material-UI for material design components and React Router for routing.
-The backend is powered by Spring Boot, a framework that simplifies the development of Java-based backend applications, and Spring Data JPA for database interactions and object-relational mapping.
-The application uses MySQL as its relational database management system.
+PC-Store allows users to browse and search products by name, category, or brand.
+It supports CRUD operations for both products and printers, facilitating easy management.
+The admin dashboard is secured with authentication and authorization, ensuring only authorized users can perform administrative tasks.
+The application features secure image uploads for product and printer images, enhancing user experience and performance.

+API and Endpoints

+PC-Store uses RESTful API endpoints to manage products and printers:

+* Products API:
+    GET /products: Fetch all products.
+    POST /products/create: Create a new product.
+    GET /products/{id}: Fetch a product by ID.
+    PUT /products/edit/{id}: Update a product.
+    DELETE /products/delete/{id}: Delete a product.

+* Printers API:
+    GET /printers: Fetch all printers.
+    POST /printers/create: Create a new printer.
+    GET /printers/{id}: Fetch a printer by ID.
+    PUT /printers/edit/{id}: Update a printer.
+    DELETE /printers/delete/{id}: Delete a printer.

 Challenges & Learnings

-Integrating React with Spring Boot was a significant challenge, particularly in managing state and ensuring efficient communication between the frontend and backend.
-This process involved overcoming CORS issues and optimizing API endpoints for better performance.
+Integrating React with Spring Boot presented challenges, particularly in managing state and optimizing communication between frontend and backend.
+Overcoming CORS issues and ensuring efficient API endpoint design were significant learning points.
+Implementing secure image uploads and handling authentication and authorization securely further enriched the development experience.

+Best Practices of Coding
+PC-Store adheres to best practices of coding, ensuring:
+* Modular and Scalable Architecture: Separation of concerns between frontend and backend components for maintainability and scalability.
+* Clean Code: Well-structured and readable code with meaningful variable names, comments, and consistent formatting.
+* Error Handling: Proper error handling and validation to ensure robustness and reliability.
+* Security: Implementation of secure practices, including data validation, input sanitization, and protection against common vulnerabilities.
+* Code Ethics: Adherence to ethical standards in coding, promoting inclusivity, transparency, and respect for user privacy.